 Attention, ladies!
 This public service announcement is for you: don’t flush feminine products down the toilet.
 In defiance of this advice, you might declare, “What?
 But tampons say they’re flushable right on the box!”
-However, once you realize how tampons, maxi pads, wipes, and other “flush-friendly” products affect your plumbing system or septic tank, you’ll think twice about ever flushing them again.
+However, once you realize that tampons, maxi pads, wipes, and other “flush-friendly” products can destroy your plumbing system or septic tank, you’ll think twice about ever flushing them again.

 How Can Feminine Products Damage Your Plumbing System?

 Have you ever noticed a sign in the ladies’ room urging you not to flush feminine products?
 Those little trashcans by the toilet or mounted to the wall aren’t just for decoration—they’re to accommodate the proper disposal of feminine products, which should never go down the toilet.
 Here’s why: